-The KMC100 comes with AM/FM and Weather Band radio, but that's just the beginning of the features.
+The The KMC100 comes with AM/FM and Weather Band radio, but that's just the beginning of the features.
 Stream Bluetooth® audio, use a thumb drive or your smartphone with the onboard charging USB port.
 On-screen artist, track and title data lets you know exactly who is playing every note.
 A stereo RCA input allows you to add nearly any other audio device with ease - the system even lets you select a custom name your new source for easy identification.
-Refer to Kicker KMC100 Owners Manual for specific operating procedures.
+For specific operating instructions refer to your Kicker system owner's manual.

-6.10.12 YamahaTM 115 HP 4-Strokes Outboard Package
+6.10.12 Yamaha[TM] 115 HP 4-Strokes Outboard Package

-The YamahaTM F115 outboards come preinstalled on your World Cat when purchased with this optional package.
+The Yamaha[TM] F115 outboards come preinstalled on your World Cat when purchased with this optional package.
 Yamaha recommends using regular unleaded (minimum pump octane 86) fuel and Yamalube® 4M engine oil.
-For additional information and specific operating instructions refer to your YamahaTM owner's manual.
-The YamahaTM package includes the Command Link Plus.
-This twin engine combo screen displays data for both engines simultaneously.
-The customizable screen displays critical systems data, including: shift position, engine RPM, boat speed, engine trim level, available fuel in gallons, fuel level, fuel flow, fuel economy, and up to three vital engine functions of your preference.
+For additional information and specific operating instructions refer to your Yamaha[TM] owner's manual.